rajdev0ps/rajdev0ps/README.md

 8. AWS Landscape for AEM Application this was before Transit gateway launch.

-      AWS Account Structure Design and Network Architecture Setup was done for AEM Applications.
+      Designed the AWS account structure and network architecture for AEM applications.

       ![AEM](projects/cloud-migration/aem-trans.jpg)